optskug/docs/README.md

 * 2021-2023 Sienna
 * 2020+ Yaris Hybrid (EUDM/JDM/MXDM)
   * Needs extra steps.
 See [Support Status Overview](#support-status-overview).
-* 2023+ Lexus ES
-  * There's no TSK so no hacks are necessary.
-It's even listed on https://comma.ai/vehicles.
-  * There's an anecdote in RP Discord's #toyota that says it's not supported, but it's wrong.

 ### May be possible to hack but hasn't been tried